 The Memorandum and Articles of Association are two important documents.
 Therefore, you should store these in a safe place.
 In most instances, your accountant will usually look after these for you.

-What to do after forming a UK limited company for contracting
+What to do after contractor company formation

 - You might also decide to set up your business website to help promote your business.